samarabbas/temporal-documentation-legacy/docs/11_search.md

 ### General Notes About Queries

 - Pagesize default is 1000, and cannot be larger than 10k
-- Range query on Cadence timestamp (StartTime, CloseTime, ExecutionTime) cannot be larger than 9223372036854775807 (maxInt64 - 1001)
+- Range query on Temporal timestamp (StartTime, CloseTime, ExecutionTime) cannot be larger than 9223372036854775807 (maxInt64 - 1001)
 - Query by time range will have 1ms resolution
 - Query column names are case sensitive
 - ListWorkflow may take longer when retrieving a large number of workflows (10M+)